Hepatitis Immunizations (cont.)

 There are also combination vaccines on the market that provide protection against hepatitis B and other diseases.
 For example:

-(Twinrix), which provides protection against both hepatitis A and hepatitis
+- hepatitis-b-hepatitis-a-vaccine injection (Twinrix), which provides protection against both hepatitis A and hepatitis B;

 - Pediarix provides protection against hepatitis B, tetanus, pertussis and polio.